New year, new beginnings… So it’s no wonder why now is the right time to make a yearly plan, too.

-Although my biggest wish is not to use a car at all and go everywhere on foot (except for vacations!), living in a big city makes this an impossible mission.
+Although my biggest wish is not to use a car at all and go everywhere on foot or by bike (except for vacations!), living in a big city makes this an impossible mission.

 And since I already own a car, I need to take care of it as well.

 So I schedule everything that needs to be done on a yearly basis regarding this possession and roll on…